HIDE OR SEEK?--By James Dobson

 ------------------------------

 How can a child learn to cope with problems & frustration if his early experiences are totally without trial?
 A tree which is planted in a rain forest is never forced to extend its roots downward in search of water; consequently it remains poorly anchored & can be toppled by a moderate wind storm.
 By contrast, a mesquite tree planted in a dry desert is threatened by hostile environment.
 It can only survive by sending its roots more than 30 feet deep into the earth, seeking cool water.
 But through its adaptation to the arid land, something else happens.
 The well-rooted tree becomes strong & steady against all assailants.
-This illustration applies to our children, as well: Those who have learned to
+This illustration applies to our children, as well: Those who have learned to conquer their problems are more secure than those who have never faced them.
+Our task as parents, then, is not to eliminate every challenge for our children; it is to serve as a confident ally on their behalf, encouraging when they are distressed, intervening when the threats are overwhelming, & above all, giving them the tools with which to overcome the obstacles.

-or it can provide tremendous emotional energy which powers every kind of success & achievement.
+Inferiority can either crush & paralyse an individual, or it can provide tremendous emotional energy which powers every kind of success & achievement.
 Where do you suppose the former World's champion chess player, Bobby Fischer, got the drive & ambition to read chess, play chess, think chess, & dream chess 24 hours a day?
 Merv Griffin asked him that question on his television show.
 "It was some people thinking maybe I wasn't as good as they were when I was a kid," Fischer replied.

 Will your child collapse under the weight of inferiority, or will he use it to supercharge his initiative & drive?
 Will he "hide" or "seek"?
 The answer will probably depend on whether he has skills with which he can compensate.
 And, I repeat, it is your job as a parent to help him find them.
 Perhaps he can establish his niche in music--many children do.
 Maybe he can develop his artistic talent or learn to write or cultivate mechanical skills or build model airplanes or raise rabbits for fun & profit.
 Regardless of what the choice is, the key is to start him down that road early!